Key points

 "Cities are very attractive to people to live in… 'agglomeration' it's called - big cities have a lot of benefits and people will try to make it work there."

-“Based on current interest rates, national house prices would have to rise by 25% from June quarter levels to reduce mortgage affordability to the average level since mid-2004.
-For affordability to be reduced to the recent lows in 2010 and 2017, house prices would have to rise by 35%,” he said.
+"Based on current interest rates, national house prices would have to rise by 25% from June quarter levels to reduce mortgage affordability to the average level since mid-2004.

 "History suggests that the way the market will find equilibrium under these circumstances is through a lift in house prices, until mortgage affordability for the marginal buyer is reduced to at least the long-run average - if not pushed to previous trough levels if a bubble mentality develops."

-The price-to-income ratio of housing really took off after the year 2000, particularly in Sydney, as seen in the video below.
-One could argue the quality (at least the size) of housing also improved.
-ABS data indicates floor area increased 6% from 234 sq m in 2005, to 248 sq m in 2020.
-We’re also building bigger houses on smaller blocks.
-Average block size in Sydney for example decreased 42% from 654 sq m in 2005 to 447 sq m in 2020.
-Even the ‘slowest’ decliner, Adelaide, declined in block size by 16%.
-CommSec also said the average floor plan size of a new build was at an 11-year high at 235 sq m.
+We're also building bigger houses on smaller blocks.
+The average block size in Sydney for example decreased 42% from 654 sq m in 2005 to 447 sq m in 2020.
+Even the 'slowest' decliner, Adelaide, declined in block size by 16%.
+CommSec also said the average floor plan size of a new build was at an 11-year high at 235 sq m as of 2021.

 What do governments do to 'protect the bubble'?

 How good is that!
 Free money!
 Hold your horses, not quite.
-While these policies at a micro level obviously provide a leg up for home buyers, at a macro level they induce demand.
-Any hurdle knocked down for you, could subsequently be a hurdle for someone running behind you to jump over.
+While these policies at a micro level obviously provide a leg up for home buyers and promote investors propping up rental supply, at a macro level they induce demand.

 To quote urban planning expert Dr Cameron Murray: "If you want more housing, you build it.
 Instead, governments tweak the funding settings for social housing, tweak rules about town planning, buy equity in homes, and provide cash gifts to homebuyers."

-Could you imagine the Government releasing a ‘First Share Builder’ grant?
-Hypothetically, they’d give you $10,000 to purchase any shares … say from BHP.
-Think about how fast that share price would skyrocket.
 And to double down, imagine if you could leverage your shares by taking out a loan.
-Your $10,000 investment could be leveraged to buy $200,000 worth of shares (you can leverage shares using derivatives or margin loans, but that’s another story).
+Your $10,000 investment could be leveraged to buy $200,000 worth of shares (you can leverage shares using derivatives or margin loans, but that's another story).
 When painted like this, government meddling in the housing market sounds truly bananas.

-But you can’t live in shares, so there’s always going to be intrinsic value in housing.
-This is why the Government seems intent on propping it up.
+But you can't live in shares, so there's always going to be intrinsic value in housing.
+This is why the government seems intent on propping it up.

 If the housing industry were to truly tumble, it would take a huge bite out of Australia's economy.
 According to the Property Council of Australia, over one in four wages in Australia rely on the property industry, with the sector employing more people than any other, whether that's tradespeople, real estate agents, construction workers, mortgage brokers, banking staff, insurance workers, solicitors and so on.